liquidctl/liquidctl/README.md

 ## License
 [License]: #license

-liquidctl – monitor and control liquid coolers and other devices.<br>
 Copyright 2018–2023 Jonas Malaco, Marshall Asch, CaseySJ, Tom Frey, Andrew Robertson, ParkerMc, Aleksa Savic, Shady Nawara and contributors

-liquidctl incorporates work by leaty, Ksenija Stanojevic, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.
+Some modules also incorporate or use as reference work by leaty, Ksenija Stanojevic, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.
+This is mentioned in the module docstring, along with appropriate additional copyright notices.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software